Historical Football Kits

 Background

 After five seasons in the Conference, Rovers became the first club to gain promotion to the League via the new play-offs, going on to win the Nationwide Division Three title at the first attempt.
-In May 2008 Doncaster reached the play-off final where they unexpectedly beat Leeds United to earn a place in The Championship, England's second tier.
+In May 2008 Doncaster reached the play-off final where they unexpectedly beat Leeds United to earn doncaster rovers crest 2001a place in The Championship, England's second tier.
+They remained at this level until relegated in 2012.
+The following season, however, in a thrilling climax to the season, they clinched the League One title with a win at Brentford in their final game.
+In 2016 they dropped back into League Two but bounced back straight away but in 2021 they were again relegated.

-I am grateful to Christopher Worrall, an authority on Donny's kits, for his extensive input to this gallery.
+I am grateful to Christopher Worrall, an authority on Doncaster's history, for his extensive input to this section.

 Sources